 Creating Your Editorial Calendar

 Get a piece of paper to jot down notes and ideas that will eventually be added to your calendar.
-As you begin to add themes and events to your calendar, jot down any content ideas that come up on this piece of paper.
+As you begin to add themes and events to your calendar, jot down any content ideas that you think of on this piece of paper.
 Later they’ll be added to the calendar.

 - Write down any content ideas you currently have.
 If you know a title you’d like to create, write that down.

-- Add other ideas that come to you as you add the calendar themes and topics (below).
+- Add other ideas that come to you as you add the calendar themes and topics.

-- Pull out a calendar with all the months you’d like plan content for.
+Pull out a calendar with all the months you’d like to plan content for.
 For example, if you’d like to plan for the next three months, pull out calendars for those three months.
-You can use any calendar you like, whether it’s paper, digital or online calendars.
+You can use any calendar you like, whether it’s paper, digital, or online.

-- Look up other events that you can create content around.
-You can get a copy of Chase’s Calendar of Events or visit a site like BrownieLocks.com that list monthly, weekly, and daily events.
+Look up other events that you can create content around.
+You can get a copy of Chase’s Calendar of Events or check any site that lists monthly, weekly, and daily events.
 For example, December is “National Write a Business Plan Month,” the first week of December is “Cookie Cutter Week,” and December 9th is “Gingerbread Decorating Day.”
 These resources can help you come up with content ideas.
 For example, if you’re a food blogger, December has lots of cookie and cooking weeks and days.
 Again, as you go through these resources, write down any content ideas that pop in your mind on your idea sheet.

 Putting It All Together

 You have the themes and ideas, now it’s time to create your editorial calendar.

 - Consider using monthly themes similar to how magazines organize their content, which can make coming up with ideas easier.
 They don’t have to be the same themes.
 In fact, it can make you stand out to come up with your own themes or variations on traditional themes.